thu-spmi/CAT/README.md

 **2) scripts/ctc-crf/train_dist_chunk_context.py**
 This script was used to train low latency acoustic model with distributed method.
-Except the parameters of train_dist.py and parameters of low latency model,--cate should be set to specify the max cate number of classified training data by length of utterances.
+Except the parameters of train_dist.py and parameters of low latency model, --cate should be set to specify the number of categories of training data.
+For the training of low latency model, the train data should be categoried by the multiple times length of default chunk size of utterances.
+And at the first training epoch the train data was used from category 0 to the max category size, i.e the asending order of utterance length.
+After that, from the second epoch the category should be shuffled.